Skoda Scala review - Interior, design and technology

 It’s not the most exciting car to look at or travel in, but practicality and quality have been given top priority

 Inside, the sensible no-frills approach continues with a fairly drab dashboard that’s functional rather than pleasing to the eye.
-Everything is very well put together and the materials used are of good quality, with lots of soft-touch plastics in all the right places – it happily stands up to that found in the Kia Ceed and Ford Focus, but is just shy of the Golf’s more premium feel.
+Everything is very well put together and the materials used are of good quality, with lots of soft-touch plastics in all the right places – it easily stands up to the Kia Ceed and Ford Focus' cabins, but it does lack the more premium feel you get with the Volkswagen Golf.

 It’s easy to find an acceptable driving position in the comfortable seats and the cabin’s ergonomics are easy to get to grips with very quickly.
 Much like the rest of the Scala’s agreeable traits, this further helps its case as a no-fuss, easy-to-own family car.